-We now look forward to identifying in Tottenville's what Hanmin Liu of the Wildflowers Institute calls its "informal capital and leadership," and documenting how the community moves forward.
+We now look forward to identifying in Tottenville what Hanmin Liu of the Wildflowers Institute calls "informal capital and leadership," and to documenting how the community moves forward.
 We've already begun to imagine some possibilities.

 Click below to read about:

 The painting of Lower Main Street in the illustration above is a reproduction by Edith Dow of an original painting by Chester Graham.
 Here is Graham’s description of the commercial activities taking place at Totten’s Dock, from which sprang Main Street, and the businesses that lined lower “Maine” in the early 1900s, as pictured here:

 Lower Maine Street, Tottenville, From Old Broadway, to the old Totten’s Dock, as it was in the early 1900s.
 This painting, of lower Maine, is from memory.
 At the time, it was the hub of the town’s business section, where all the food stuff came into the old Totten’s dock, in barrels & cases of wood, and carted away by horse drawn vehicles.

 Freight was brought in by the S.I.R.T.R.R. in car load lots, at the freight station, and on the siding, such as potatoes, cabbage, turnips & etc. Weighted and bagged right at the siding, then carted to the dealer.